The cozy little cafe at the edge of time

 The death of dark energy and dark matter

-As far as we can tell, equal amounts of matter and anti-matter coexist quietly into the universe both hiding from each other unless you use Santili’s telescopes featuring concave lenses.
+As far as we can tell, equal amounts of matter and anti-matter coexist quietly into the universe both hiding from each other unless you use Santilli’s telescopes featuring concave lenses.

 Another relevant fact about galaxies made of antimatter is that their gravity is attractive to likewise galaxies also made of antimatter, but it is repulsive to normal matter and galaxies made of matter.